 Tick Life Cycle

-So how do we protect ourselves?
+So how do we help protect ourselves?
 The best protection is tick control at home, where you spend most of your outdoor time.
 To eliminate ticks we must understand their life cycle and how they move about among us.
 Adult ticks lay eggs in spring and these eggs will hatch into larvae in summer.
 Because a blood meal is required with each stage beginning at the larval stage, the CDC says it can take ticks up to 3 years to complete their lifecycle.
 This means they can be present at any time of the year.
 They grow from larvae in the summer, to nymphs the following spring, and then to adults that fall.
 It stands to reason the best way to reduce the tick population is to eliminate them in the earliest stages of the tick life cycle.
 At Mosquito Squad of Louisville, we do this best using our tick tube system.

 Louisville Tick Tubes